How To Edit Your WordPress User Profile

 Jabber / Google Talk

-Tip: If you plan to run webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you create a professional webinar platform on your site with Google Hangouts:
+Useful Tip: If you plan to run webinars online using Google Hangouts, then check out this article we’ve written about a great plugin that lets you manage a business-level video conferencing platform on your WordPress site with Google Hangouts:

 Your Profile: Useful Tips

-Tip #1: Make sure that Show Toolbar when viewing site is enabled in the Toolbar section of your Profile area …
+Tip #1: Make sure that Show Toolbar when viewing site is enabled in the Toolbar information area of your Profile page …

-Once you have done this, a link to the author displaying your selected nickname is added to every post published on your site …
+Once you have set this up, a link to the author displaying your chosen nickname will be added to every post published on your site …

-Clicking on the author link takes site visitors to the Author Archives section, where they can learn more about you (or about other authors registered as users on your site) and see other content that you (or your guest authors) have published …
+This link takes your blog visitors to the Author Archives section, where they can learn more about you (or about other authors publishing content on your site) and see all posts that you (or your guest users) have published …

-You can add hyperlinks and text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to site visitors …
+You can also insert hyperlinks and basic text formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to blog readers …

 Tip #3 (Advanced User): How To Hide User Profile Fields

-If you plan to run a corporate website, you can install a free WordPress plugin called Hide User Profile Fields that instantly hides a number of fields when activated, such as:
+You can install a simple WordPress plugin called Hide User Profile Fields that hides a number of fields when activated, such as:

 - Yahoo IM